sibvisions/reactUI.styleexample/src/readme-files/css-variables/themes/README.md

-radiobutton-size | The size of the Radiobutton component tab-padding | The padding of Tabs in the Tabset-Navbar table-header-padding | The padding of table-header-columns table-data-height | The height of table data (not the height of row, height of row will be data-height + ~8px) label-padding | The top and bottom padding for labels dialog-header-padding | The padding of a dialogs header error-dialog-details-gap  | The top-margin of the error-dialog details error-dialog-textarea-width | The width of the error-dialog textarea error-dialog-textarea-height | The height of the error-dialog textarea error-dialog-icon-size | The font-size of the error-dialog icon
+radiobutton-size | The size of the Radiobutton component tab-padding | The padding of Tabs in the Tabset-Navbar table-header-padding | The padding of table-header-columns table-cell-padding | The padding of table-cells table-data-height | The height of table data (not the height of row, height of row will be data-height + ~8px) label-padding | The top and bottom padding for labels dialog-header-padding | The padding of a dialogs header error-dialog-details-gap  | The top-margin of the error-dialog details error-dialog-textarea-height | The height of the error-dialog textarea error-dialog-icon-size | The font-size of the error-dialog icon